jrenaud90/TidalPy/Documentation/stellar_x/luminosity.md

 | `power_law_coeff` | power law | `coeff` | Dimensionless prefactor. |
 | `power_law_exponent` | power law | `exponent` | Dimensionless exponent. |

 `mass_to_luminosity` takes no parameters.
-An unrecognized config key is ignored without warning, so a misspelling produces a model built from defaults rather than an error.
+A config key that no luminosity model reads raises `ValueError` naming the closest accepted key, so a misspelling fails loudly instead of silently building a default model.

 The convenience functions `fixed(mass, luminosity=0.0)`, `mass_to_luminosity(mass)`, and `power_law(mass, coeff=1.0, exponent=3.5)` each build a stack-allocated C++ model, evaluate it, and discard it.
 The mass may be a float or an array; the model parameters are always constants.